 - Center a rack in the oven and preheat to 350 degrees F. Generously grease a 9- to 10-inch (12-cup) bundt pan.

 - In a medium bowl, whisk together the all-purpose flour, white whole wheat flour, baking soda, and kosher salt.
 Set aside.

-- For the frosting: Beat the cream cheese and butter on medium speed until smooth and combined, about 1 to 2 minutes.
+- To prepare the frosting, beat the cream cheese and butter on medium speed until smooth and combined, about 1 to 2 minutes.
 Reduce the mixer speed to low.
 Gradually add the powdered sugar, then the vanilla bean paste and salt.
 Increase the speed to high, and continue beating until completely smooth and combined.
-Frost the cooled cake.

-- This cake tastes even better the next day!
+- TO MAKE AHEAD: This cake tastes even better the next day!
 If time allows, wrap the unfrosted cake in plastic and let it sit overnight at room temperature.
 Frost the next day.

-- Store leftovers loosely wrapped in plastic in the refrigerator for 3 to 4 days or freeze, either frosted or unfrosted, for up to 3 months.
+- TO FREEZE: Freeze, either frosted or unfrosted, for up to 3 months.
 Let thaw overnight in the refrigerator.
 Serve at room temperature.

 - TO BAKE AS MUFFINS: Cut the ingredients for the batter in half and prepare as directed.
 To bake, grease a standard 12-cup muffin tin and place it into an oven, preheated to 350 degrees F, for 28 to 32 minutes.
 Muffins are ready when a toothpick inserted in the center comes out clean.